NVIDIA/NeMo-Aligner/docs/user-guide/steerlm2.rst

         exp_manager.explicit_log_dir=/results/acsft_70b \
         exp_manager.checkpoint_callback_params.save_nemo_on_train_end=True

 ``/path/to/steerlm1/model`` is the path to the initial SteerLM model.
-For details on training the initial SteerLM model, refer to the :ref:`SteerLM documentation <model-aligner-steerlm>`.
+For details on training the initial SteerLM model, refer to the :ref:`SteerLM documentation <nemo-aligner-steerlm>`.

 Inference
 ------------------

 Since the SteerLM 2.0 Model is an extension of the original SteerLM model, the inference process is similar.
-Please refer to the `SteerLM <model-aligner-steerlm>`_ documentation for more details.
+Please refer to the `SteerLM <nemo-aligner-steerlm>`_ documentation for more details.

 References
 ----------